g0v-it/data-inps/README.md

 - **/ldp/ *** redirects to api container
 - **/sparql** redirects to sparql endpoint of sdaas container

-The revers proxy server should also manage SSL protocol and certificates and cache all /ldp calls
+The reverse proxy server should also manage SSL protocol and certificates and cache all /ldp calls

 ## Support